Begia/test/Workflow.md

 This workflow should also work in the future.
 Everything that's inside your project's working directory can be uploaded easily like this to GitHub.

-### 6. Documenting with a README and adding a license
+### 6. Documenting the contents of the repository with a README

 The repository is incomplete without giving context to the people trying to understand how your codebase is structured.
 We also need to create a README.md file in the project root.
 It should briefly explain: